jdkandersson/flake8-docstrings-complete/README.md

   docstring which are not arguments of the function/ method.
 - `DCO007`: function/ method that returns a value does not have the returns section in the docstring.
-- `DCO007`: function/ method that does not return a value has the returns section in the docstring.
+- `DCO008`: function/ method that does not return a value has the returns section in the docstring.
+- `DCO009`: function/ method that returns a value and the docstring has multiple returns sections.

 ### Fix DCO001